Frequently Raised Concerns

-Please note that this essay hightlights what appear to be at least anecdotally true.
-Estimating the downfall of poetical prose 6 or the significance of physical scroll, its influence on scanning direction, re-traceability and on grammar, punctuation and layout requires a more thorough and in-depth research which is completely out of scope for the purpose of this essay.
+Please note that this essay highlights what appears to be at least anecdotally true.
+Estimating the downfall of poetical prose 6 or its correlation with physical scrolls, the influence on scanning direction, re-traceability and on grammar, punctuation and layout requires a more thorough and in-depth research which is completely out of scope for the purpose of this study.

-In conclusion, I'd never read Wuthering Heights or Harry Potter like a scroll.
-For those books I need the leafy pagination of the paperbacks.
-And cutting up a long blog (like this essay) and paginating it in form of a turnable book wouldn't automatically make it great to read or even accessible.
-Connected words are only as much "consumer ready" as the container carrying them.
-Therefore, altering the container would imply rewriting the entire body of work, rearranging it part-by-part manually, until the desired quality of literature is achieved.
+To summarize, while I'd never read Wuthering Heights or Harry Potter like a scroll, for those books I need the leafy pagination of a paperback, but at the same time cutting up a long blogpost (like this essay) and paginating it in form of a turnable book wouldn't automatically make it great read or even accessible.
+Connected words, sentences and paragraphs are only as much "consumer ready" as the container carrying them is.
+Switching from one type of container to another (dead-tree ⇋ digital) would entail rewriting the entire body of work.
+Rearranging it part-by-part manually, until the desired quality of literature is achieved.

-In other words if web were to switch from scroll to page turns tomorrow, it sure is not going to be straightforward.
+In other words if web were to switch from scroll paradigm to page turns tomorrow, it sure is not going to be an easy task.

-People love lying down on a couch with a book to read.
-It's relaxing and the whole situation is naturally distraction-free.
-That's about how I read books for leisure.
-But there are many other reading situations too: like when you're in the library.
-Or with a teacher in the classroom or while traveling or simply on the beach.
-A physical book works fine in nearly all scenarios as long as it is not heavy to lug around and there aren't too many to carry.
+It is no surprise that people love lying down on a couch to read a book.
+The whole situation is naturally distraction-free and relaxing.
+That's how I read books for leisure, for example.
+But there are many other situations too in which people like to pick up and read a book: like when you're in a library.
+Or with a teacher in a classroom or while traveling on a plane or a train or by a river or on the beach.
+There are countless situations.
+A physical book works fine in nearly all places as long as it is not heavy to lug around and there aren't too many to carry.

-The experience of turning the page to progress through a story gradually makes for a memorable 2 reading experience.
-In fact to turn the page is such a nice experience that we even have a song go by its name to view story of life metaphorically.
-But more than that page turns are a control of a book.
+With a physical book, the experience of turning a page to progress through a story gradually makes for a memorable 2 read.
+In fact to turn the page feels so nice that we even have a song go by its name to view story of our lives metaphorically.
+Going beyond experience page turns also happen to be the control of a book—it offers a candid control of the product.
 It's that important leverage which adds to the experience of reading longform over a longer period of time.
 An experience that a scroll could never provide.